 Fatty Arbuckle’s was one of the largest casual dining chains in Britain during the 1990s.

-The restaurant was modelled on American diners, and had a retro Hollywood theme.
-It was named after Roscoe “Fatty” Arbuckle, one of America’s most successful silent film actors in the 1910s.
-There was a focus on large portions (served on 13-inch plates).
+Fatty Arbuckle’s was modelled on American diners, and had a retro Hollywood theme.
+There was a focus on large portions served on 13-inch plates.
+The restaurant was named after Roscoe “Fatty” Arbuckle, one of the most successful silent film actors in the 1910s.

-A second restaurant was opened in Bournemouth in 1985.
-After Shotton and Turner met Adrian Lee and his wife, they offered them the job of running the Bournemouth outlet.
-Within three years, Lee was managing director of Arbuckle’s.
+A second Fatty Arbuckle’s restaurant was opened in Bournemouth in 1985.
+Adrian Lee and his wife were appointed managers of the Bournemouth restaurant.

-Each new Arbuckle’s outlet proved an immediate success.
+Each new Arbuckle’s outlet was to prove an immediate success.
 Franchise outlets were opened from 1991, which allowed the chain to rapidly expand to 22 restaurants by 1995.
-There were 42 outlets by 1997, and Arbuckle’s was the largest American-style restaurant chain in the UK.
+Arbuckle’s was the largest American-style restaurant chain in Britain by 1997, with 42 outlets.

-Arbuckle’s peaked with 58 restaurants by 1999.
-“Fatty” was dropped from the name in 2000-2001 in order to appeal to health-conscious diners.
+Alchemy was widely credited with reviving the fortunes of Arbuckle’s.
+More profitable leisure park sites were pursued over high street locations, and the chain peaked with 58 restaurants by 1999.
+“Fatty” was dropped from the name in order to appeal to health-conscious diners from 2000.

-After making heavy losses, the company entered receivership in July 2000, with debts of £6.8 million.
-A majority of the outlets had been heavily loss-making, and were immediately closed down.
+After making heavy losses, Arbuckle’s entered into receivership with debts of £6.8 million in July 2000.
+The loss-making majority of outlets were immediately closed down.

-The American style restaurant is still represented in Britain by TGI Friday’s, Frankie & Benny’s and Chiquito (Tex-Mex), but other American-style restaurant chains such as Henry J Bean’s and Old Orleans have closed down.
+The American-style restaurant is still represented in Britain by TGI Friday’s, Frankie & Benny’s and Chiquito (Tex-Mex), but other American-style restaurant chains such as Henry J Bean’s and Old Orleans have since closed down.